adityaraj5200/Job-preparation-templates/Message template to HR.md

-Hi [Name],
+Hi __name__,

 I’m Aditya, a Software Development Engineer with 1+ years at Amazon.
 I’m currently between roles, with experience in Java, RESTful APIs, microservices, and scalable systems.

-I’m exploring opportunities and would love to know if [Company] has relevant openings.
+I’m exploring opportunities and would love to know if your company has relevant openings.

 Best,
 Aditya